csci-1301/csci-1301.github.io/lectures/030_datatypes_and_variables/readme.md

 - In many programming languages like C, overflow error raise an exceptional situation that crashes the program if it is not handled.
 But, in C#, the extra bits are just ignored, and if the programmer does not care about such a possibility, it can lead to a severe security problem.
 - For example, assume a company gives loans to its employee.
 Couples working for the company can get loans separately, but the total amount can not exceed $10000.
-The underneath program look like does this job, but there is the risk of attacks.
+The underneath program looks like it does this job, but there is a risk of attacks.

 ```
 uint n1, n2;